-- a) Complete, and have approved, a Stormwater Pollution Prevention Plan (SWPPP) prior to initiation of construction. - b) Implement Best Management Practices to reduce the peak stormwater runoff from the project site to the maximum extent practicable. - c) Comply with the Caltrans storm water discharge permit as applicable; and identify and implement Best Management Practices to manage site erosion, wash water runoff, and spill control. - d) Complete, and have approved, a Standard Urban Stormwater Management Plan, prior to occupancy of residential or commercial structures. - Ensure adequate capacity of the surrounding stormwater system to support stormwater runoff from new or rehabilitated structures or buildings. - f) Prior to construction within an area subject to Section 404 of the Clean Water Act, obtain all required permit approvals and certifications for construction within the vicinity of a watercourse: - g) Where feasible, restore or expand riparian areas such that there is no net loss of impervious surface as a result of the project. - h) Install structural water quality control features, such as drainage channels, detention basins, oil and grease traps, filter systems, and vegetated

-Substantially Complies Through Regulatory Compliance.
-The Project would be required to comply with existing regulatory requirements pertaining to water quality standards and waste discharge requirements during construction and operation, as governed by the Los Angeles Regional Water Quality Control Board (LARWQCB) and the City.
+- a) Complete, and have approved, a Stormwater Pollution Prevention Plan (SWPPP) prior to initiation of construction. - b) Implement Best Management Practices to reduce the peak stormwater runoff from the project site to the maximum extent practicable. - c) Comply with the Caltrans storm water discharge permit as applicable; and identify and implement Best Management Practices to manage site erosion, wash water runoff, and spill control. - d) Complete, and have approved, a Standard Urban Stormwater Management Plan, prior to occupancy of residential or commercial structures. - e) Ensure adequate capacity of the surrounding stormwater system to support stormwater runoff from new or rehabilitated structures or buildings. - f) Prior to construction within an area subject to Section 404 of the Clean Water Act, obtain all required permit approvals and certifications for construction within the vicinity of a watercourse: - g) Where feasible, restore or expand riparian areas such that there is no net loss of impervious surface as a result of the project. - Install structural water quality control features, such as drainage channels, detention basins, oil and grease traps, filter systems, and vegetated pertaining to water quality standards and waste discharge requirements during construction and operation, as governed by the Los Angeles Regional Water Quality Control Board (LARWQCB) and the City.
 The Project would be required to obtain a NPDES CGP from the SWRCB and prepare a SWPPP which would include BMPs to reduce water quality impacts, including various measures to control onsite erosion, reduce sediment flows into stormwater and wind erosion; reduce tracking of soil and debris into adjacent roadways and off-site areas; and manage wastes, materials, wastewater, liquids, hazardous materials, stockpiles, equipment, and other site conditions to prevent pollutants from entering the storm drain system.
 Additionally, pursuant to GMC Section 8.70.110, Pollutant Source Reduction, the Project's construction activities would require grading, excavation, and foundation permits or approvals from the City, which would include requirements and standards designed to limit potential impacts associated with erosion to permitted levels.
-Implementation of the provisions of the NPDES permit and compliance with City grading requirements would minimize construction impacts through BMPs that reduce construction-related impacts.
+Implementation of the provisions of the NPDES permit and compliance with City grading requirements would minimize construction-related impacts.